Alex Frolov is the co-founder & CEO of HypeAuditor, a company providing influencer analytics and discovery for global brands and agencies.

 I love my job.
 Work-life balance to me means doing a job that you love so you don’t feel like you’re working every single day, as Confucius puts it.
 But it’s also about setting clear boundaries for yourself.

-While I love my job, I also make it a priority to nurture my family, my children and most importantly, myself.
+While I love my job, I also make it a priority to nurture my family and myself.
 If you are clear on your boundaries, they will become clear to those around you as well.
 I am a happy person because I do what I love, for work and during my personal time.

 5) In the past 12 months, have you started or stopped any routines or habits to change your life?